microsoft/TypeScript-Handbook/pages/Modules.md

 Modules are declarative; the relationships between modules are specified in terms of imports and exports at the file level.

-Modules require using a module loader.
+Modules import each other using a module loader.
 At runtime the module loader is responsible for locating and executing all dependencies of a module before executing it.
-Common module loaders used in the JavaScript are [CommonJS](https://en.wikipedia.org/wiki/CommonJS) for Node.js applications, and [require.js](http://requirejs.org/) for Web applications.
+Common module loaders used in JavaScript are [CommonJS](https://en.wikipedia.org/wiki/CommonJS) for Node.js applications, and [require.js](http://requirejs.org/) for Web applications.

 In TypeScript just as in ECMAScript 2015, any file containing a top-level `import` or `export` is considered a module.